Image

 Papers

-• On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates, S. Bruno, Y. Zhang, D. Lim, O. D. Akyildiz, S. Sabanis, 2023, [arXiv].
+• On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates, S. Bruno, Y. Zhang, D. Lim, O. D. Akyildiz, S. Sabanis.
+Transactions on Machine Learning Research, 2025, [arXiv].

-• Tweedie Moment Projected Diffusions For Inverse Problems, Benjamin Boys, Mark Girolami, Jakiw Pidstrigach, Sebastian Reich, Alan Mosca, O. Deniz Akyildiz, 2023, [arXiv].
+• Tweedie Moment Projected Diffusions For Inverse Problems, B. Boys, M. Girolami, J. Pidstrigach, S. Reich, A. Mosca, O. D. Akyildiz, Transactions on Machine Learning Research, 2024, [arXiv].

 • Random Grid Neural Processes for Parametric Partial Differential Equations, A. Vadeboncoeur, I. Kazlauskaite, F. Cirak, M. Girolami, Ö. D. Akyildiz, International Conference of Machine Learning (ICML), 2023, [arXiv].